moha-tah/bert-llm-chat-app/scripts/README.md

 The `ingest.py` script automates the data preparation pipeline for the language model.
 Here are the key steps involved:

 1.  **Text Extraction**: Reads all PDF files located in the `source_pdfs` directory.
+2.  **PDF Distribution**: Copies all processed PDFs to the `frontend/public/files` directory to make them accessible from the frontend application.
-2.  **Chunking**: Splits the extracted text into smaller, manageable segments (chunks) using a recursive strategy.
+3.  **Chunking**: Splits the extracted text into smaller, manageable segments (chunks) using a recursive strategy.
-3.  **Embedding Generation**: Uses a `sentence-transformers` model to convert each text chunk into a numerical vector (embedding).
+4.  **Embedding Generation**: Uses a `sentence-transformers` model to convert each text chunk into a numerical vector (embedding).
-4.  **FAISS Indexing**: Creates a FAISS (Facebook AI Similarity Search) index from the embeddings.
+5.  **FAISS Indexing**: Creates a FAISS (Facebook AI Similarity Search) index from the embeddings.
 This index allows for the rapid retrieval of text chunks that are most relevant to a given query.
-5.  **Saving**: Saves the FAISS index (`index.faiss`) and the associated metadata (`index.json`) to an output directory, ready to be used by the application's backend.
+6.  **Saving**: Saves the FAISS index (`index.faiss`) and the associated metadata (`index.json`) to an output directory, ready to be used by the application's backend.

 ## Prerequisites